Is it normal to get withdrawal symptoms after stopping antidepressant medication?

 I am a 20 year old female.
 I have been on antidepressants for 2 months now.
 I stopped taking my antidepressants since 2 weeks ago as I ran out of medication.
 Since then, I have been getting migraines and feeling nauseous.
 Is it normal to get withdrawal symptoms after stopping antidepressant medications?
 Please advice, thank you!

-Hi Lexi, first of all, please go to see your psychiatrist if you've ran out of medications.
+First of all, please go to see your psychiatrist if you've ran out of medications.
 Medications should always only be discontinued under the instructions of your doctor.

 Another thing is - antidepressant treatments should usually be continued at the same dose for at least 4 months to 12 months for them to be the most effective.